Say Goodbye to the compact Google Pixel flagship & welcome Pixel 6 Pro/XL

 Samsung’s phone comes with a 6.2-inch screen and thin bezels, making it brilliant for one-hand use.

 The iPhone 12 (which I’ve owned and used for a while) also feels brilliant for one-handed use.
-The screen on this one is even smaller, at 6.1-inches, but the bezels seem a bit thicker than those on the Galaxy S22, making the two basically identical when it comes to width.
+The screen on this one is even smaller, at 6.1-inches, but the bezels seem a bit thicker than those on the Galaxy S21, which makes the two basically identical when it comes to width.

 Google Pixel 6 & Google Pixel 6 Pro/XL: Challenging the big dogs with big phones